Researcher · AI & Collective Intelligence

 These are the threads I'm pulling on.
 Not finished projects, but the questions shaping my thinking.

-My doctoral research investigates what happens to group dynamics, information diversity, and collective accuracy when AI systems mediate decision-making.
+My research investigates what happens to group dynamics, information diversity, and collective accuracy when AI systems mediate decision-making.
 When everyone in a group consults the same AI, individual judgments improve but the group's ability to correct errors can degrade.

-PhD FocusCollective IntelligenceHuman-AI Interaction
+Current FocusCollective IntelligenceHuman-AI Interaction

 What do farmers know that institutions don't?